iOS Developer in search for meaning 🧘♂️

 let nature = changeNature(of: changes, wasInitiallyEmpty: wasEmpty)

-self.layout.isPrepending = nature == .prependingHistory
+layout.isPrepending = nature == .prependingHistory

 reloadWithSilentCellUpdate(changes)